 This book tells the story of the Crathes garden and its surrounding landscape, and of the people who have been instrumental in its development.
 It also explores the roles Crathes plays in addressing issues of conservation and climate change.
-The author, Susan Bennett, has been a volunteer garden guide in the gardens for nine years.
+The author, Susan Bennett, has been a volunteer garden guide in the gardens for over a decade.
 The sixteen chapters are well illustrated with historical and modern images.
 Designed by Dalrymple, this attractive book can be enjoyed by gardeners and historians alike.
 The book, retailing at £30, can be purchased at the Crathes Castle shop and other Trust properties in the North East.
 It is also available at various bookshops on Deeside.
-Alternatively it can be purchased by emailing a postal address to the author at firstname.lastname@example.org – there is no charge for second class postage in the UK.
+Alternatively it can be purchased by emailing a postal address to the author at email@example.com – there is no charge for second class postage in the UK.

 I greatly regret omitting to thank Scotland’s Gardens and Landscape Heritage for the opportunity to visit so many of Scotland’s great gardens with members of the society.
 These visits gave me an invaluable background to the whole project.
 Especially I would like to thank Judy Riley who gave me a lift to some of the venues.

 It is inevitable that a few mistakes are found after publication.
 Here are two mistakes I particularly wish to correct:

 - P 125 Robin Fox Lane should read Robin Lane Fox – apologies.